El Ideal Bakery by ClaireMRA via Wikimedia cc

 El Ideal Guapple Pie

-Another crowd favorite from the bakery is the Cassava Cake topped with milk and milky Bread Pudding.
+Another crowd favorite from the bakery is the Cassava Cake, topped with milk and milky Bread Pudding.
 They also serve Buko Pie, Egg Pie, Cubana, Silog meals, Batchoy, and more.
-Plus, they offer affordable menu items, ranging from less than P100 to P250.
-You can even grab their products at the Association of Negros Producers (ANP) showrooms at 9th Lacson Streets and Robinsons Place City Walk.
+Additionally, they offer affordable menu items, ranging from under P100 to P250.

 How to get there